-And don’t get me started on that ‘ol letter by that feller named Jude.
+And don’t get me started on that biblical letter by that feller named Jude.
 Instead, I’m glad I’ve got Stephen Colbert, Nancy Pelosi, and the President of these here United States to inform me on all the really solid Catholic teaching in regards to these matters.
-Not to mention Beyoncé.
+Not to mention Beyoncé, Lady Gaga, and Madonna.
 That way, see, I don’t have to think, which is the best way to be religious anyway.
 It’s self-evident, and all.

 Lord knows I don’t wanna have to rely on the teachings of the Church, or her priests and bishops, on top of all them pesky scripture passages above.
 And who’s got time for Canon lawyers, and their highfalutin idears?
 I thought Christians was agin violence!
 Why we gotta bring guns to the table, I’ll never unnerstand.